notus-sh/cocooned/npm/README.md

 registerCocoonedController(Stimulus)
 ```

-Cocooned setup will be delegated to Stimulus but will work exactly the same.
-As a bonus, Cocooned instances are properly disposed every time the built-in controller is disconnected.
+Stimulus will connect an instance of the Cocooned controller to every `cocooned_container` in the DOM.
+That controller automatically create a Cocooned instance with its element as container and will properly dispose of it when disconnected.

-#### `useCocooned` behavior
+#### The `useCocooned` mixin

+For more complex scenarios, you can use the `useCocooned` mixin to integrate Cocooned functionalities to your own controllers.

+Some examples:

+* Create a Cocooned instance on a controller target instead of its main element
+* Use a custom Cooconed implementation with less plugins (or with your owns!)
+* Pass custom options to the created Cocooned instance
+* Add listener on Cocooned events

-The `useCocooned` behavior should be called from the `connect` method of a Stimulus controller.
-It creates as Cocooned instance that will be disposed when the controller is disconnected and bind Cocooned events to controller methods.
+Inspired by [`stimulus-use`](https://stimulus-use.github.io), `useCocooned` should be called from the `connect` method of a Stimulus controller.
+It creates a Cocooned instance that will be disposed when the controller is disconnected and bind Cocooned events to controller methods.

 ```javascript
 import { Controller } from '@hotwired/stimulus'